Jantes Law: A Concept of Humility on the Brink of Extinction

 You’re not to think you can teach us anything.

-These ten principles or commandments are often claimed to form the “Jante’s Shield” of the Scandinavian people.
+The ten principles or commandments of Jantes Law are often claimed to form the “Jantes Shield” of the Scandinavian people.
 Humility is therefore a side effect of the law, however not in a positive way.
 If there were to be a positive side effect to this law it could be that it makes us quite honest and considerate people–simply because of the fear of standing out from the crowd and risking being ridiculed.

 Janteloven often means that you are not allowed to be proud of extraordinary accomplishments.
 Just recently I was awarded Young Leader in North Denmark 2014 by Junior Chamber International.
 That was a big accomplishment and I have been working very hard achieving this goal.
 But because of Janteloven you have to undersell and almost make an excuse of yourself.
 Of course many people also congratulated me however there is always that underlying message that you are not good enough and you are definitely not to think that you are something special.